-We accept Visa, MasterCard and American Express for your safari deposit.
+We accept Visa, MasterCard and Discover for your safari deposit.
 The remaining balance is due 90 days prior to departure and is payable by check, wire transfer or money order.

 Your safari land packages will include all accommodations, meals, water (with meals and on wildlife-viewing drives), airport transfers, park fees and services of guides and drivers.
 International airfare is not included.

 Additional costs may include: tips for your guides, drivers and staff, bar beverages, laundry service, phone calls, passport and visa fees, souvenirs and travel insurance (if you choose to purchase it).